spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/4-continuous-deployment/1-cd-basics.md

 ## Task Launch Lifecycle

-In previous versions of Spring Cloud Data Flow, when the request to launch a task was received, Spring Cloud Data Flow would deploy the application (if needed) and run it.
+Before the CD support for Tasks in SCDF, when the request to launch a task was received, Spring Cloud Data Flow would deploy the application (if needed) and run it.
 If the application was being run on a platform that did not need to have the application deployed every time (CloudFoundry for example), the previously deployed application was used.
-This flow has changed in 2.3.
+This flow has changed starting from 2.3.
 The following image shows what happens when a task launch request comes in now:

 <img src="images/scdf-task-launch-flow.png" alt="Flow For Launching A Task" width="740"/>